amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 Keywords: materialism; materiality; ecology; Latour, Deleuze; Adorno; Spinoza; nonhu- man; immanence

-> ***...the lovely puzzles, the enchanting beauty, and the excruciating complexity and intractability of actual organisms in real places. .
+> *...the lovely puzzles, the enchanting beauty, and the excruciating complexity and intractability of actual organisms in real places. .
-> ——Stephen Jay Gould
+> ——Stephen Jay Gould*

->I mustlet my senses wander as my thought, my eyes see without looking. ...Go not to the object; let it come to you.
+> *I must let my senses wander as my thought, my eyes see without looking. ...Go not to the object; let it come to you.
-> ——Henry Thoreau
+> ——Henry Thoreau*

-> It is never we who affirm or deny something of a thing; itis the thing itself that affirms or denies something of itself in us.
+> *It is never we who affirm or deny something of a thing; it is the thing itself that affirms or denies something of itself in us.
-> ——Baruch Spinoza
+> ——Baruch Spinoza*

-> Seven-Up: You Like It.
-It likes you!***
+> *Seven-Up: You Like It.
+It likes you!*

-POLITICAL THEORY, Vol. 32 No. 3, June 2004 347-372
+Originally published in POLITICAL THEORY, Vol. 32 No. 3, June 2004 pages 347-372/

-DOI: 10.1177/0090591703260853
+DOI: 10.1177/0090591703260853/
 © 2004 Sage Publications

-CONTENDING MATERIALITIES
+# CONTENDING MATERIALITIES

 In the early 1990s a literature professor I had just met asked me what I was working on, and I said I was writing a book on Henry Thoreau, whose interest